Standard Bearers to the fore holding colours of blue and gold,

 Representing a family of nations and their warriors bold.

-The Seventy-fifth year of the Legion at the Royal Albert Hall,
+The seventy-fifth year of the Legion in the Royal Albert Hall;

 Colonnaded balconies of people reflecting the epic call.

-To defend against an aggressor and support all those oppressed,
+Defend against an aggressor and champion those oppressed;

-Standing here in the autumn of life, somewhat tired but ever so proud,
+Some now in the autumn of life, tired but ever so proud;

-As the Sovereign takes her place overlooking this glorious crowd.
+As the Sovereign takes her place, o’er this glorious crowd.

 Medals sparkle, glint and glisten on those with snowy hair;

-First the intrepid Mariners in navy with hats of white;
+First the intrepid Mariners, in navy and hats of white;

-Then pith helmeted Royal Marines a precise and disciplined sight.
+Then pith helmeted Royal Marines, precise and disciplined sight.

 Successors of others before them, the wounded and the dead.

-Closely followed by heckles of green, the Irish are on parade,
+Closely followed by hackles of green, the Irish are on parade;

-Loyal soldiers to the Crown their fame does not fade.
+Loyal soldiers of the Crown, their fame does not fade.

-Men and women of every Service go forth to their appointed place,
+Those of every Service go to their appointed place;

-Wearing the three-cornered hat, dressed in coats of red,
+Wearing the three-cornered hat, in uniform coats of red;

-Honours festooning each breast, none braver it could be said.
+Honours on every breast, none braver it could be said.

-Now berobed and mitred Clergy to bestow blessings and give thanks,
+Berobed and mitred clergy, to bestow blessing and give thanks;

-On the lowered Standard and those of various ranks.
+On the lowered Standards and all the gathered ranks.

-The skirl of Highland Pipers whilst colleagues dance the sword,
+The skirl of Highland Pipers as colleagues dance the sword;

-A sound heard by Enemies past as many a cannon roared.
+Sound heard by enemies past as many a cannon roared.

 Pursuing their great tradition as sweet melodies flow.

-Continuity orderless marching that others could not match,
+Continuity silent marching, that others could not match;

-To enthral all those present, with performers at their feet.
+Enthralling all those present, such performers at their feet.

-Hymns ae sung, an address is said, the ‘Last Post’ it is played,
+Hymns are sung, an address is said, the ‘Last Post’ it is played;

-Poppies cascading on the young, thoughts of the valiant dead.
+Poppies cascading on the young, symbols of the valiant dead.

-A reminder to the living of the blood of spilled on the plain.
+Reminder to the living; of the blood spilt on the plain.